snigdhagit/snigdha/content/authors/admin/_index.md

 <br>

 I am an Assistant Professor of Statistics and also hold a courtesy appointment at the Department of Biostatistics.
-My work involves developing tools for replicable learning and inferences from complex data, with a special focus on quantifying uncertainties in outputs from machine learning methods.
+My work involves developing tools for replicable learning from complex data, with a special focus on quantifying uncertainties in outputs from machine learning methods.

 <br>